Excess Weight Calculator

 • Assessing health risks associated with excess weight

-• Tracking progress in weight management programs
+• Tracking progress during weight management programs

-• Evaluating the effectiveness of diet and exercise plans
+• Personalizing diet and exercise plans

 Key Benefits